Course Guide

 US History

 The study of United States History is an overview of American History from Columbus to the present, with an emphasis on social, political, economic, cultural, diplomatic and religious history.
-Activities include computer research and reporting on historical events through simulations and role-playing.
-This course fulfills the requirement for 11th grade social studies.
+Activities include computer research and reporting on historical events through research and application.

 World History and Geography

-The first semester of this class examines the diverse history and cultures of the world from Ancient Civilization through the Revolutionary Age with an emphasis on political and economic theories, philosophy, technological achievements, religion, and social change.
-Second semester students will study the history and cultures of the world from the Age of Revolutions to the Modern Era.
-The focal point for this course will be an examination of the Industrial Revolution, World Wars I and II, Russian Revolution, the Cold War, and contemporary conflicts such as the Middle East crisis and terrorism.
+The first semester of this class examines the diverse history and cultures of the world from the Renaissance through the Revolutionary Age with an emphasis on political and economic theories, philosophy, technological achievements, religion, and social change.
+Second semester students will study the history and cultures of the world from the Industrial Revolution to the Modern Era.
+The focal point of this course is an examination of historical events and their applicable study through the modern lense.

 Electives